avnilogo

 Nek Chand used to work as a roads inspector in the north Indian city of Chandigarh.
 In his off hours, in the middle of the forest, he began to build a secret place.
 He worked for twenty years collecting stones and rocks with interesting shapes.
-He also collected over-burnt bricks, broken pots, china-ware, rags, plastic dolls, battered hats, broken coloured bangles, used shoes, fused bulbs, worn out tires, bottles, parts of rusted bicycles and discarded building materials.
+He also collected over-burnt bricks, broken pots, china-ware, rags, plastic dolls, battered hats, broken coloured bangles, used shoes, fused bulbs, worn out tyres, bottles, parts of rusted bicycles and discarded building materials.
 This horde of urban and industrial waste became his secret treasure with which he sculpted a magical kingdom - later to be known as a rock garden.
-The Rock Garden has now expanded to cover 40 acres of land.

 1.